The first movie

-Then they try a 'one, two, three, shoot', but both chicken out.
+- Then they try a 'one, two, three, shoot', but both chicken out.
 Finally, they untie Deloris and tell her to take off "the, uh, the, uh, nun-thing."
 She falls to her knees.

-Deloris: Lord, I want you to forgive Willy and Joey, because they know not what they do.
+Joey: What is she doing?Willy: Oh my God, she's praying.Deloris: Lord, I want you to forgive Willy and Joey, because they know not what they do.
 They're only doin' what Vince told 'em to do, because Vince is too chicken to do it himself!
 So he's called upon these two men to take care of his business!
 So I want you to forgive them, Lord.
-Espectum, espertum, cacoomb, toutu, eplubium.
+Espectum, espertum, cacoomb, Tutu, eplubium.
 Amen!Willy and Joey: (cross themselves) Amen.(Deloris whacks them both in their crotches and darts off)

 - Mary Patrick teaches sex education.
 Her take on sex?
 "You don't have to bite the doughnut to know it's sweet."

 - Reverend Mother's benediction to Mr. Krisp: "Go with God, Krispy."
 And in the same vein, Mary Clarence's Deadpan Snarker response to his claim that the school has no money: "Yet they manage to pay you, Krispy."

 - Right after that, Dolores asks exactly what she can teach, and a baseball crashes through the office window.
 Krisp picks it up and irritably says, "Teach them to play soccer."
 Father Maurice replies, "We haven't got the balls for that!".
 Dolores and Krisp both give him odd looks.